LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ![enter image description here](http://localhost/assets/lab2-25.png)

-Use AWS CLI command to delete the created DynamoDB table, the table structure can be shown below.
+Use AWS CLI command to delete the created DynamoDB table.
+In this case, only the defined schema which are **Hash** and **Range** key will be printed.
 `aws dynamodb delete-table --table-name CloudFiles --endpoint-url http://localhost:8001`

 ![enter image description here](http://localhost/assets/lab2-26.png)

 <div  style="page-break-after: always;"></div>